 Their Ministry Focus

-Mark consults with the medical staff and helps direct the Church of God hospital in St. Ard, Arcahaie, Haiti.
-Kathy provides accounting and business assistance for the hospital, as well as consulting for speech therapy services.
-Together, they continue to oversee the expansion of the hospital toward 24/7 service while continuing to invest in the professional Haitian staff.
+Mark and Kathy work alongside the local staff at the Church of God hospital in Saintard, Haiti, providing healthcare to the population and using that as an opportunity to spread the gospel of Christ.
+Mark consults with the medical staff and helps direct the operations at the hospital; Kathy provides accounting and business assistance for the hospital, as well as consulting for speech therapy services.
+Together, they continue to oversee the expansion of the hospital services while continuing to invest in the professional Haitian staff.

-Give online or call Global Strategy at 800-848-2464.
+Click the project number below to give online or call Global Strategy at 800-848-2464.